robseb/socfpgaPlatformGenerator/README.md

 # Getting started as Python library

-Beside the usage of this Python script as an console application it is enabled to use it inside a other Python application.
+Beside the usage of this Python script as a console application it is enabled to use it inside another Python application.
 The "*socfpgaPlatformGenerator*" extends the [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator).
-For more informations about this libary please vist the GitHub reository of this project.
+For more information about this library please visit the GitHub repository of that project.

 The *socfpgaPlatformGenerator* consists of a single Python class: